Frequently Asked Questions

-White (Beginner) - 2-3 km or approx 1-2 miles in length with very little climb and mostly on trails with very little route choice.
+White (Basic) - 2-3 km or approximately 1-2 miles in length with very little climb and mostly on trails with very little route choice.
 Great for children 8-10 yrs or new orienteers.
 This is the course to take for a first experience.
 You NEED the time to learn how to interpret an orienteering map.

 Yellow (Intermediate) - More decision making with routes still primarily along trails, but controls may be off trail.
 Length approx 3-5 km or approx 2-3 miles with increased climb.
 Great for beginning adults or children ages 10-14.
 Don't move up a level until you can win this course.

-Brown (Short Advanced) - Length varies based on climb.
+Brown (Short Expert) - Length varies based on climb.
 Typically 4-5km.
-Advanced orienteering, difficult cross country navigation.
+Expert orienteering, difficult cross country navigation.
 Typically designed for older orienteers who prefer shorter length but still challenging navigation.

-Green (Medium Advanced) - Length will vary based on climb but is typically 5-7km.
-Advanced orienteering, difficult cross country nagivation.
+Green (Medium Expert) - Length will vary based on climb but is typically 5-7km.
+Expert orienteering, difficult cross country navigation.

-Blue (Extra long advanced)- Length will vary based on climb but is typically 9-11km.
-Advanced orienteering, difficult cross country navigation.
+Blue (Longest Expert)- Length will vary based on climb but is typically 9-11km.
+Expert orienteering, difficult cross country navigation.

 For more info, check out CAOC's great breakdown of courses.